National University MFT Program: Comprehensive Profile and Student Fit Analysis

 Official Degree Names: National University offers two California licensure pathways.
 The Master of Arts in Counseling Psychology (California MFT/LPCC) is the program most California applicants enroll in and is the primary focus of this profile.
 National University also offers the Master of Arts in Marriage and Family Therapy (MAMFT) with a California Licensure Track, a COAMFTE accredited distance learning program geared to students outside California or those prioritizing the COAMFTE credential.

-Department/School: Department of Marriage and Family Sciences, John F. Kennedy School of Psychology and Social Sciences.
+Department / School: Department of Marriage and Family Sciences, John F. Kennedy School of Psychology and Social Sciences.

 Campus Location: National University headquarters at 9388 Lightwave Avenue, San Diego, CA 92123.
 Coursework is delivered primarily online, with practicum and internship completed at local community sites across California.
+See the National University home page.

 Modality: Primarily online.
 Didactic coursework is delivered online through National University's virtual classroom.
 Practicum, internship, and clinical supervision are completed at local community clinical sites in the student's region, with weekly webcam attendance in the clinical seminar.